spamalot/quichem/SYNTAX.rst

 compounds by surrounding a segment of a compound with single-quotes (``'``).
 Parentheses can be nested if necessary.

-``quichem`` relies on close parentheses ending with a number.
-If a close parenthesis without a subscript is needed, use 1 as the subscript and it will be ignored
+``quichem`` relies on close parentheses being followed by a subscript.
+If a close parenthesis without a subscript is needed, use 1 as the subscript and it will be ignored.

 ==================  =======================================================
 Examples